ruslisalink/rocket-shell/README.md

 Requires Python 3.10+.

 1. Download `source.py`.
-2. Open a terminal in the folder.
+2. Open a terminal in the folder with the "source.py".
-3. Run:
+3. type "python source.py"